Martonai/questionnare-skidrow/Documents/FunctionSpecification.md

 They used a paper based solution before but they quickly realized that it is not really effective.
 So they started to search for a solution that helps them in this situation.
 They ordered the production of a new system, which via the Internet using modern solutions works.
+A XXI. century requires that all this must be available on the network, accordingly the website must be available to the customer to release.

 ## 3.List of requirements